 - Winter hardy to USDA hardiness zone 5.

-- A non-fading fire engine red color handles heat well.
+- A non-fading fire engine with red color handles heat well.

 - The foliage becomes a deep burgundy red in the fall.

-- Grow Rosa ‘Radwin’ up a trellis or any vertical space you want to fill with color.
+- Grow Rosa ‘Radwin’ as a trellis plant or any vertical space you want to fill with color.

 Pruning keeps them inbounds and manageable.